Jafar Arias

-Jafar Aurelio Miguel Arias (born 16 June 1995) is a Curaçaoan professional footballer who plays as a forward.
+Jafar Aurelio Miguel Arias (born 16 June 1995) is a Curaçaoan professional footballer who plays as a forward for K League 2 club, Paju Frontier.

 Club career

 Arias played for FC Groningen before joining Dordrecht in summer 2015.

 On 29 August 2021, he signed a one-year contract with Argeș Pitești in Romania.

 On 29 January 2024, Arias joined Danish 1st Division club HB Køge.
 He left the club in June 2025.

+On 8 January 2026, Arias announce official transfer to K League 2 promoted club, Paju Frontier for 2026 season.

 International

 He made his Curaçao national football team debut on 5 June 2019, in a 2019 King's Cup game against India, as a starter.